corpun logoWorld Corporal Punishment Research

 • Paris High School

 At this 9-12 school, CP is administered after consulting the parent.
-It is particularly mentioned as a consequence for profanity, disregard of directions, lack of class materials, and pornography.
+It is particularly mentioned as a consequence for disregard of directions.

 Perryville Schools

 Teachers as well as administrators may paddle.
 There is a maximum of three licks.
-Parents wishing exemption must come in annually to sign the no-paddling list.
+Parents wishing exemption must visit the school in person each year to sign the no-paddling list.
 For a fourth tardy, and for a first cellphone offense, the penalty is CP or a day in ISS.
 Students in detention who fail to follow the detention rules may be paddled.
 Perpetrators of tobacco violations may not substitute CP for ISS.
 CP cannot be taken for truancy.

 Piggott Schools